sudarshan710/Downscaling-GeoSpatialData-Using-CNN/README.md

 Geospatial data from satellites often comes with varying resolutions due to geographic, environmental, and climatic factors.
 This research focuses on downscaling lower-resolution TROPOMI-SIF data to higher resolution using MODIS auxiliary data.
 Local Binary Patterns (LBP) are applied to capture local spatial features, which are then processed using a U-Net model to predict higher-resolution samples.

+### Notebooks

+- **SIF_MODIS_CNN.ipynb** - Implements spatial downscaling of SIF data using a Convolutional Neural Network (CNN) based on the methodology described in [Gensheimer et al. (2022)](https://bg.copernicus.org/articles/19/1777/2022/bg-19-1777-2022.pdf)..
+- **U-NET_SIF_MODIS.ipynb** - Presents an enhanced approach for spatial downscaling by incorporating Local Binary Patterns (LBP) into a U-Net architecture, offering improved efficiency and accuracy.

 ## Data Collection

 ### Sentinel-5P TROPOMI SIF